-“Creating an outstanding work culture has never been based on employee perks or the latest fads at Devbridge Group,” said Aurimas Adomavicius, president of Devbridge Group.
+“Creating an outstanding work culture has never been based on employee perks or the latest fads at Devbridge,” said Aurimas Adomavicius, president of Devbridge.
 “To us, it’s always been about creating an environment where employees feel valued, empowered, and work tirelessly toward a common goal—making great digital products.”

 The survey results echo Adomavicius’ statement.
 Inc. magazine says it’s more than good pay and good perks that make workers want to be part of a company.
 It’s also about having a clear purpose, a sense of humor, and leadership that makes the two work together.

-Key survey themes that correlated to areas where Devbridge Group scored high include:
+Key survey themes that correlated to areas where Devbridge scored high include:

 - Strong company cultures breed stunning individual and team performance.